-Municipal property tax is levied annually on the patrimonial value of both urban and rural immovable property, payable by the respective owner or person entitled to the use or fruition on December 31st of any given year.
-Municipal property tax is usually payable in three instalments in April, July and November.
+Municipal property tax is levied annually on the patrimonial value of urban and rural immovable property, payable by the respective owner or person entitled to the use or fruition on December 31st of any given year.
+Municipal property tax is usually payable in three instalments, in May, August and November.

-The general tax rates vary between 0.3% and 0.45% of the patrimonial value for urban immovable property, and a rate of 0.8% rate for rural immovable property.
-If the investor is a legal entity resident in an off-shore jurisdiction, the applicable rate will be 7.5%.
+The general tax rates vary between 0.3% and 0.45% of the patrimonial value for urban immovable property, and 0.8% for rural immovable property.
+If the investor is a legal entity resident in an offshore jurisdiction, the applicable rate will be 7.5%.

-The rates are not different in case of business or non-business use.
+The rates are not different for business or non-business use.

-Use criteria is relevant for property transfer tax purposes when determining the patrimonial value of the asset, ie, the taxable basis, since one of the criteria for this evaluation is its purpose or use (ie, trading, services, inhabitation).
+Use criteria is relevant for property transfer tax purposes when determining the patrimonial value of the asset (ie, the taxable basis) since one of the criteria for this evaluation is its purpose or use (ie, trading, services, inhabitation).
 However, ratio differences are not substantial.

-8.4 Income Tax Withholding for Foreign Investors Rental Income: Non-Residents
+8.4 Income Tax Withholding for Foreign Investors Rental Income: Non-residents

-Non-resident investors are subject to withholding tax on rental income at a rate of 25% if the lessee is a legal entity or an individual that has organised accounting obligations.
+Non-resident investors are subject to withholding tax on rental income at a rate of 25% if the lessee is a legal entity or an individual that has organised accounting.
 Withholding is a payment in account of final tax due.
-The withholding rates may be reduced under the application of a double taxation treaty.